Non-resident landlord companies

 From 6th April 2020

 For the 2020/21 tax year and onwards, Non-resident landlord companies must report their UK income by way of a CT600 return under the corporation tax system.
-The major difference to the old system is that accounts will need to be prepared as well as a corporation tax return (CT600).
-The return and accounts will need to be filed electronically using a commercial iXBRL filing software system.
+The major difference to the old system is that accounts will need to be prepared as well as a corporation tax return (CT600), the return and accounts will need to be filed electronically using a commercial iXBRL filing software system.
 Unfortunately, HMRC does not provide a free HMRC corporation tax filing software.

 Filing the CT600 tax return and tax payment dates

-Unlike the SA700 which must be filed by paper by the 31st January following the end of the tax year, the CT600 must be filed online one year after the year end date.
+The CT600 must be filed online one year after the year end date.

 Under the corporation tax system, any tax liability that is due to HMRC must be paid nine months and one day after the year end date.

-Changes to tax rates
+Corporation tax rates

-© Thandi Nicholls Ltd 2018 All Rights Reserved – The above articles are provided for guidance only and may not cover your personal circumstances so you should not rely on them.
+© Thandi Nicholls Ltd 2023 All Rights Reserved – The above articles are provided for guidance only and may not cover your personal circumstances so you should not rely on them.
 It is important that you seek appropriate professional advice which takes into account your personal circumstances where you can provide the full facts of the case and all documents related to your case.
-Thandi Nicholls Ltd t/a uklandlordtax.co.uk, K Nicholls FCA or S Thandi cannot be held responsible for the consequences of any action or the consequences of deciding not to act.
+Thandi Nicholls Ltd t/a uklandlordtax.co.uk, S Thandi or M S Bains cannot be held responsible for the consequences of any action or the consequences of deciding not to act.